neuralinterfaces/brainsatplay/docs/about.md

 Following disputes between the founders about proper professional conduct and a lack of alignment on future business decisions, **Brains@Play LLC was dissolved in late 2023.**

 The GitHub organization for the company was archived to maintain a [record of prior work](https://github.com/brainsatplay).

-### 2024 Onwards
-All things Brains@Play are currently on hold.

-Garrett continues to collect FOSS educational material on the development of brain-responsive applications while working at [Universal Brain](https://www.universal-brain.com/).

-Check back in a few months for updates!